thephoeniix/MHA/Readme.md

 ![image](https://github.com/thephoeniix/MHA/assets/73914621/22cdbf1b-37aa-437c-8bb3-08f86f440991)

 This project is based on the popular anime and manga series My Hero Academia.
 The database enables users to easily sort characters with unique traits.
-Then is expected to create missions and send the perfect team based on their strength and weaknesses.
 It also allows users to search for heroes by name.
+Add heroes an even edit new heroes already in the database.

 This repository contains information and characteristics of each character such as name, type (villain, pro-hero, teacher, or student) quirk, power, speed, technique, intelligence, and cooperativeness.